wbamberg/idl-reference/docs/mozIAsyncFavicons.md

 If the conversion fails and favicon is still bigger than our max accepted
 size it won't be saved.

-@param aFaviconURI
-       URI of the favicon whose data is being set.
-@param aData
-       Binary contents of the favicon to save
-@param aDataLength
-       Length of binary data
-@param aMimeType
-       MIME type of the data to store.
-This is important so that we know
-       what to report when the favicon is used.
-You should always set this
-       param unless you are clearing an icon.
-@param aExpiration
-       Time in microseconds since the epoch when this favicon expires.
-       Until this time, we won't try to load it again.
-@throws NS_ERROR_FAILURE
-        Thrown if the favicon is overbloated and won't be saved to the db.

 #### Parameters ####